mjordan/islandora_stack_tests/README.md

 ## Usage

-Change the settings in tests.ini to reflect your hostnames, etc. and run the test suite like this:
+These tests can be run from any machine that meets the minimum PHP requirements, but it's probably a good idea to run them from somewhere other than your Drupal server (to avoid any false positives caused by running from 'localhost').
+Change the settings in tests.ini to reflect your server's hostnames, etc. and run the test suite like this:

 ```
 phpunit --log-tap=results.tap tests